-Dominance Comparative Guide - Anti-trust/Competition Law - Turkey
+Dominance Comparative Guide

 1.1 Which legislative and regulatory provisions regulate dominance in your jurisdiction?

 Abuse of dominance is primarily governed by Article 6 of Law 4054 on the Protection of Competition.
 Article 6 of Law 4054 sets out a non-exhaustive list of specific forms of abuse, which is similar to Article 102 of the Treaty on the Functioning of the European Union.
 'Dominance' is defined under Article 3 of Law 4054 as "the power of one or more undertakings in a certain market to determine economic parameters such as price, output, supply and distribution independently from competitors and customers".
 Dominance itself is not prohibited – only the abuse of dominance.
+In a similar vein, Article 6 does not penalise an undertaking that has captured a dominant share of the market because of superior performance.
 The Guidelines on the Definition of the Relevant Market and the Guidelines on the Assessment of Exclusionary Abusive Conduct by Dominant Undertakings published by the Turkish Competition Authority also provide guidance on the assessment of dominance and abuse of dominance.

 1.2 Do any special regimes apply in specific sectors?

 No sector-specific abuses or defences are provided under the framework of Law 4054.
 There are no exemptions and/or sector-specific rules in terms of abuse of dominance cases.
-Although Law 4054 does not recognise any sector-specific abuses or defences, certain sectoral independent authorities have competence to control dominance in their relevant sectors.
+Although Law 4054 does not recognise any sector-specific abuses or defences, certain sectoral independent authorities have the competence to control dominance in their relevant sectors.
 By way of example, in the communication sector, the Information and Telecommunication Technologies Authority's secondary legislation prevents companies from engaging in discriminatory behaviour when other companies seek access to their network and rejecting requests for access, interconnection or facility sharing without justification.
 The authority is the only regulatory body that investigates and condemns abuses of dominance.

 1.3 Is the legislation intended purely to protect economic interests or does it have other aims?